Hatsunespica/xdsl-smt/README.md

 ```

 This command takes about 30 seconds to run on an Apple M1 MacBook Pro.
-This command synthesizes an abstract bitwise and operation in the KnownBits domain
+This command synthesizes an abstract bitwise and operation in the KnownBits domain.
 We expect this exact output on `stdout`:

 ```